SamuelSwartzberg/flashcardifying_text_temp/nvc.md

 ## righting reflex

-the {{c1::righting reflex}} is the impulse to (tell people how to) fix (esp. other peoples) problems when we see them, which rarely produces good results.
+the ⟮c+;righting reflex⟯ is the impulse to (tell people how to) fix (esp. other peoples) problems when we see them, which rarely produces good results.